duncan982/infosec/README.md

-# Information Security with HelmetJS

-This is the boilerplate for the Information Security lessons.
-Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/
+A project based on the freecode camp "Information Security with HelmetJS" course.
+It is from the boilerplate for the Information Security lessons.
+Instructions used to complete the lesson are here https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/.